jsulaiman/serverless-datalake-on-aws/modules/catalog.md

 ## Create AWS Glue Crawlers

-In this step, we will navigate to AWS Glue Console & create glue crawlers to discovery the newly ingested data in S3.
+In this step, we will navigate to AWS Glue Console & create glue crawlers to discover the newly ingested data in S3.

 * GoTo: https://console.aws.amazon.com/glue/home?region=us-west-2
 * On the left panel, click on **Crawlers** > Click on **Add Crawler**